cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 If you want to modify, debug or extend the dvpd toolset or documentation
 - A python ide
-- An text editor supporting markdown documents
+- A text editor supporting Markdown documents
 - "Draw.io" for optimal view of documentation diagrams

 ## Directory and file locations